 I would like to get information about how my son or daughter is doing, but I don’t want you to let them know I called.
 Is this OK?

-In order to protect a student’s right to privacy and to help a student develop a productive relationship with an ASAC counselor, our interactions with students in the ASAC are confidential.
+In order to protect a student’s right to privacy and to help a student develop a productive relationship with an ASAC counselor, as well as comply with FERPA, our interactions with students in the ASAC are confidential.
 Therefore, if your son or daughter would like us to be able to communicate directly with you, he or she must give us written permission to do so.
 We hope parents will discuss expectations around the communication process with their son or daughter before they leave for college.
 Before contacting an ASAC counselor, we encourage parents to first speak to their son or daughter about the conversation they plan to have.

 It is our policy to discuss all communication about a student, whether with a professor, advisor, or parent, with the student.
 We are sensitive to the varying relationships between parents and students and will do our best to support productive communication.
 It is, of course, important to keep the lines of communication open between all involved parties and we encourage students to communicate directly with their parents.

 Do you contact us if our son or daughter is having academic difficulties?

 The ASAC staff will not initiate contact with parents except under very rare circumstances.
 Our goal is to help students be academically successful by providing them with strategies and opportunities to try them out with support.
 In particular, we work with students to assess a situation, identify appropriate methods with which to proceed, and then apply their strategies.
 We often refer students to other resources on or off campus.
 If you are concerned about your son or daughter, you are welcome to call an ASAC counselor to pass along your information.
 If your student is being seen in the ASAC, such information can be helpful.
 Personal concerns may also be shared with an academic advisor or in the Office of the Dean of Students.

 Can I make an appointment with a counselor for my student?